aurus-nsk/Pharmacy/readme.md

 ####Description:

-This is the project where user can fill out the form with file.
-After submition the form, user can "publish" the Letter that he/she added.
+This is the one page application.
+User can add Letter and publish it simultaneously or later.
+All Letters listed at the bottom of the page.
+Letter have the following fields:
+1.Number(required)
+2.Date(required)
+3.Subject(required)
+4."Published"(optional)
+5.JPG/PDF scan(required)
+6.Note(optional)

+User can publish the Letter later after submitting the form by clicking the button 'Publish' (AJAX request).

+There are validator in the form in case of user enter incorrect values.

+Also, application have internationalization(i18n) of all messages and localization(l10n) of dates format.

+Uploaded files save on file system and DataBase(MySQL) save only the file name.:

 ####Screenshots